-Dr. Richard "Rick" Raines is Director of the Electrical and Electronics Systems Research Division (EESRD) at Oak Ridge National Laboratory (ORNL).
+Dr. Richard "Rick" Raines is the Interim Associate Laboratory Director, Energy Science and Technology Directorate (ESTD) at Oak Ridge National Laboratory (ORNL).

-Raines was previously Director of the Cybersecurity and Data Analytics Initiative within the Global Security Directorate at ORNL, and led the lab’s internally funded research and development (R&D) program for Cybersecurity of Energy Systems.
+Raines was previously the Director of the Electrification and Energy Infrastructures Division (EEID) from 2017-2023.
+Prior to that time, he served as the Director of the Cybersecurity and Data Analytics Initiative within the Global Security Directorate at ORNL, and led the lab’s internally funded research and development (R&D) program for Cybersecurity of Energy Systems.
 During his tenure, Rick provided leadership in the development of a five-year R&D strategy for cybersecurity, worked with national and international defense nuclear nonproliferation partners for cybersecurity threat mitigation, and established new research partnerships with federal and industry sponsors.

 He joined ORNL in 2013 to bring strategic focus for growing and maturing the lab’s role in national defense-related R&D for cybersecurity and data analytics.